is available for Magento® 2

-Now if you check in Sales > Point of Sale > Stock movement journal, the credit memo has been taken into account and the items have been returned to the point(s) of sale/warehouse(s) you've choosen.
+Now, you should see that the credit memo has been taken into account and the items have been returned to the point(s) of sale/warehouse(s) you've choosen, if you check in:

 With Advanced Inventory for Magento 2 you have the possibility to assign different rights to each admin user.

 Let's imagine you have 6 points of sale managed by 3 store owners.